mhallsmoore/qstrader/README.md

 [![Build Status](https://travis-ci.org/mhallsmoore/qstrader.svg?branch=master)](https://travis-ci.org/mhallsmoore/qstrader)
 [![Coverage Status](https://coveralls.io/repos/github/mhallsmoore/qstrader/badge.svg?branch=master)](https://coveralls.io/github/mhallsmoore/qstrader?branch=master)

-# Development News (6th November 2017)
+# Development News (11th May 2020)

 We are pleased to announce that the QuantStart software development team are currently in the process of a complete redevelopment of QSTrader.

-The new version will be an end-to-end quantitative trading simulation and live trading engine, rather than the current version which is limited to event-driven backtesting.

-Significant progress has been made internally over the last couple of months.
-Some of this development has been made available on the ```develop``` branch, which can be found [here](https://github.com/mhallsmoore/qstrader/tree/develop).
+Significant progress has been made internally over the last few months.
+The new codebase is available on the ```development``` branch, which can be found [here](https://github.com/mhallsmoore/qstrader/tree/development).

-The code will remain MIT licensed and every public release will require 100% code coverage.

-If you wish to read more about the proposed developments please consult the [recent article](https://www.quantstart.com/articles/qstrader-a-major-update-on-our-progress) published on QuantStart.com.
+# Advanced Algorithmic Trading

+Users who have purchased the Advanced Algorithmic Trading ebook can find the specific installation instructions [here](https://github.com/mhallsmoore/qstrader/tree/advanced-algorithmic-trading).

 # QSTrader